What You'll Learn

 How does it work?
 A therapist can use CBT to help your child identify how their thoughts influence their behaviors, or change their behaviors, which in turn can help them change the way they manage unwanted feelings and thoughts.

 Who is it for?
 Dialectical behavior therapy (DBT) is used to treat children and teenagers with a wide range of psychiatric issues.
 DBT was originally developed for people with borderline personality disorder, but has been used successfully to treat eating disorders, suicidal and self-injurious behavior, depression, and substance abuse.

 What is it?
 Dialectical behavior therapy, (DBT) focuses on accepting rather than challenging difficult thoughts, while at the same time initiating change.

 How does it work?
 DBT helps individuals focus on accepting — rather than becoming overwhelmed by — difficult thoughts by using what’s called “mindful awareness” while taking steps to improve interpersonal interactions and avoid problematic behavior.
 It’s called dialectical because it involves balancing both acceptance and change.

 Who is it for?
 Children with OCD, social anxiety, specific phobias, panic disorder, and generalized anxiety disorder.

 How does it work?
-The OCD or anxiety symptoms diminish as your child slowly gets used to dealing with things that trigger his anxiety.
-As the therapy progresses, he’ll become able to deal with more and more anxiety provoking stimuli without needing to resort to compulsions or other problem behaviors to escape the stimulus.
+The OCD or anxiety symptoms diminish as your child slowly gets used to dealing with things that trigger their anxiety.
+As the therapy progresses, they’ll become able to deal with more and more anxiety provoking stimuli without needing to resort to compulsions or other problem behaviors to escape the stimulus.

 Habit Reversal Therapy: